Saatvik Green Energy

 Saatvik Green Energy is an Indian renewable energy company, headquartered in Gurgaon, Haryana, India.
 Founded in 2015, the company is primarily engaged in manufacturing solar photovoltaic (PV) modules and providing engineering, procurement, and construction (EPC) services for solar power plants.
-As of 2025, it operates three manufacturing facilities in Ambala, Haryana, with a production capacity of about 3.8 GW.
+As of 2026, it operates 4.8 GW module manufacturing facilities in Ambala, Haryana.

 The company operates wholly-owned subsidiaries, Saatvik Solar, which manufactures solar equipment, and Saatvik EPC, which manages the engineering, procurement, and construction business.
+In 2026, the company expanded its manufacturing operations through the commissioning of a 2 GW encapsulant manufacturing facility in Ambala and expanded into transformer manufacturing through the acquisition of an 80% stake in Melcon Transformers and Electricals.

 History

 Founded in 2015, the company began its operations in 2016 with an installed capacity of 125 MW.
 It received a 141.76 MW solar module order from BHEL in 2021 for the Raghanesda Ultra Mega Solar Park project in Gujarat.
 In 2022, Saatvik Green Energy supplied 62 MW of solar modules for the 100 MW floating solar project at NTPC's Ramagundam Thermal Power Plant in Telangana.

 In April 2023, the company established a subsidiary in Texas to sell its solar PV modules in the American market.
 Between the fiscal year 2023-24 and February 2025, the company expanded its production capacity from 564 MW to 3.7 GW.

 In February 2024, it commissioned a 12 MW rooftop solar project at Jindal Steel and Power's facility in Angul, Odisha, which has been reported as Asia's largest single-rooftop plant.
 In September 2024, Saatvik Solar delivered 70.2 MW of solar modules to Satluj Jal Vidyut Nigam for its renewable energy project in Punjab.
 In October 2024, the company secured a ₹302 crore contract from Maharashtra State Power Generation Company to supply 200 MW of its N-TOPCon 580 Wp modules.
 Later that month, Saatvik Solar received another order to supply 213 MW of its 545 Wp Mono PERC Bifacial Modules to Larsen & Toubro for a battery energy storage system (BESS) project in Bihar.

 In November 2024, Saatvik Green Energy partnered with Maharashtra State Electricity Distribution Company Limited to supply solar-powered submersible pumps across 250 sites in Maharashtra to enhance water access for irrigation and other purposes.